-Chase Freedom Unlimited just gives you a flat 1.5% cashback rate when you use their card.
-If you’re a big, frequent spender this is your best option.
+Chase Freedom Unlimited gives you a flat 1.5% cashback rate when you use their card.
+If you’re a big spender, this is your best option.
 You’ll be able to get 1.5% back regardless of how much you spend on the card.

-The big plus about the Better Balance Rewards card is that there is no fee for having the card.
+The big plus about the card is that there is no fee for having the card.
 It doesn’t give a huge cashback reward, but at least you know it’s guaranteed money as long as you keep paying your card off in full each month.

 The first $6,000 you spend at a supermarket gets you triple points.
 You get double points at gas stations as well.
 If you have at least 30 card transactions in a billing cycle, you’ll receive a 50% point booster.

 Once you have spent at least $1,000 within the first three months of using the card, you’ll get 15,000 bonus reward points.
 The card also offers 0% APR and 0% balance transfers for the first 12 months, and then you’ll receive an interest rate ranging from 13.24% to 23.24%, which is dependent on your credit.

 This card comes with a $95 annual fee.